alexanderdfung/alexanderdfung.github.io/_pages/about.md

 Hi, I'm Alex 👋 I am a research assistant in [Ramon Nogueira](https://neurobiology.uchicago.edu/faculty/ramon-nogueira-manas)'s lab at UChicago, where I bridge machine learning and geometric approaches to neural data analysis.

 My interests lie at the intersection of statistics, machine learning, and systems neuroscience.
 Broadly, **I seek to uncover the structure of neural representations that support behavior**, developing mechanistically interpretable frameworks to address questions like:
 - How can we extract meaningful structure from noisy, high-dimensional neural population data?
 - What types of inputs and connectivities might give rise to the stretched, curved, and shifted geometries observed in neural circuits?

-Before coming to UChicago, I was a research assistant with [Ev Fedorenko](https://www.evlab.mit.edu/) at MIT Brain and Cognitive Sciences studying language in brains and large language models \[[Neuropsychologia](https://www.sciencedirect.com/science/article/abs/pii/S0028393225000600)\] \[[CCN2024](https://alexanderdfung.github.io/assets/pdf/fung2024wordorder.pdf)\].
+Before coming to UChicago, I was a research assistant with [Ev Fedorenko](https://www.evlab.mit.edu/) at MIT Brain and Cognitive Sciences studying language and reasoning in brains and large language models \[[bioRxiv](https://www.biorxiv.org/content/10.1101/2025.10.21.683445v1)\] \[[CCN2024](https://alexanderdfung.github.io/assets/pdf/fung2024wordorder.pdf)\].
 I first fell in love with research as an undergrad at UC Berkeley studying EECS and Molecular & Cellular Biology, where I worked on the protein folding problem with [Yun S. Song](https://people.eecs.berkeley.edu/~yss/) \[[bioRxiv](https://www.biorxiv.org/content/10.1101/2022.10.16.512436v1)\] \[[PSB2022](https://pubmed.ncbi.nlm.nih.gov/34890133/)\].
 My research journey thus far has only been possible because of the wonderful mentorship I've received.